FimGroup/fim/FeatureList.md

   flow to be able to run on those nodes other than any node in the cluster
 * Add a resource check - e.g. check tcp binding used/conflict to avoid error
 * FlowModel/Object/protocols transformation
-* data mapping supports array item converter(mapping each element in the array)
 * support assign one FlowModel field to different local fields(but not vice versa, for the reason that only one value can be assigned and effective to one single field)
 * external shared service integration: configuration/service discovery/credential+cert/etc.
 * Detail and precise error information
+* standard event handling(send and entrypoint without mq vendor spec)

 Top priority

 4. allow step to run independently from each other to support async invoking
 5. loop
+6. data mapping supports array item converter(mapping each element in the array)

+Before 1st release version

+1. stable api and toml config definition
+2. clear running/error information

 # 3. Work groups